 In the chocolate business since 1905, the family-owned Honald in Zurich specializes in alcohol-infused chocolates.
 The chocolatier created the world’s first cherry Kirch baton almost a hundred years ago.
 Savor handmade truffles filled with champagne, gin, cognac, Baileys, and yes, even absinthe.

-In all, Honald’s features 40 varieties of confections.
+In total, Honald’s features 40 varieties of confections.
 A favorite for many, Lottie’s Best is filled with Tonka bean-flavored nougat and covered with Venezuelan and milk chocolate.

 Highly flavorful, Tonka beans are outlawed in several countries including the US and UK due to higher levels of the chemical coumarin, so eat them sparingly.
 Sample Honald’s pastries and cakes at the indoor cafe or outside tables along with a cup of hot cocoa spiked with Baileys or rum.